jiroshimaya/bm25-retriever-eval/README.md

 # BM25Retriever Performance Evaluation

-This report summarizes the performance evaluation of an improved BM25-based retrieval system, which aims to enhance the query speed of the existing BM25 implementation in langchain.
-The main objective is to verify whether the query speed has indeed improved, and to assess any potential impacts on initialization time and retrieval accuracy when compared to the original implementation.
+This repository provides an improved implementation of langchain's BM25Retriever aimed at enhancing query search speed, along with code to evaluate its performance against the existing BM25Retriever, and a report summarizing the evaluation results and analysis.

-As a result, the improved BM25Retriever takes 2-3 times longer to initialize compared to the conventional one when searching a corpus of 10,000 documents.
-However, its search speed is nearly 50 times faster.
-Moreover, the search results were identical to those of the conventional retriever.
-In real-world applications, reducing the time per query often contributes more to user experience than reducing initialization time, so this improvement is likely to be effective in many cases.
+When evaluated on a corpus of 10,000 documents, the improved BM25Retriever took 2-3 times longer to initialize but achieved a search speed nearly 50 times faster than the original implementation.

+While the code modifications resulted in slightly different search results in some cases compared to the existing implementation, the impact is considered negligible for most real-world applications.

+Given these findings, this implementation is likely to be effective in scenarios where faster per-query search speed is prioritized over initialization time, which is expected to be the case for many applications.

 ## Results